dcos/dcos-cli/design/login.md

     http://localhost:8080?token=myLoginToken123&csrf=g6qAFJeHUz3OViQHPPnwkCSjo3BVZSn4QiqmtrlqElo=

+The Auth0 universal login page uses [fetch()](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch) in order to perform the request.
+As this is a cross-domain request, the local web server is configured to support CORS and will only accept requests from the `https://dcos.auth0.com` origin.

-The local web server can then retrieve the token and continue the login flow.
+Once the request is done, the local web server can retrieve the token and continue the login flow.
 If this request fails (eg. the CLI runs on a remote machine), the login page falls back to printing the token in a modal box, asking the user to copy-paste it to their terminal.
 The CLI will read it from stdin and continue the login flow.